Offer sheet: Compensation

 When a player accepts an offer sheet and his team declines to match the value of the contract, his former team is entitled to draft pick compensation in the next upcoming draft or drafts based on the averaged yearly salary of the contract.
-This averaged annual salary is determined by dividing the total compensation by the lesser of the number of years of the Offer Sheet or five years (the latter clause has potentially come into play with one offer sheet---offered to Shea Weber in the 2012 offseason).
 These values were originally set for the 2005 offseason to coincide with the new NHL Collective Bargaining Agreement, with percentage increases annually equal to the same percentage increase in the average salaries of all NHL players.
 The 2005 and 2018 offseason values are as follows:

 A team may not have two different players sign offer sheets at the same time if the value of the offered contracts would involve any of the same draft picks as compensation.
 For example, if a restricted free agent accepts a contract with a yearly salary of at least $10,148,303 or more, the team can only offer to other restricted free agents contracts less than $4,059,323 per year, since those would not require any first round pick as compensation.
 In addition, if a team does not have a pick in the next upcoming draft available for compensation, they may not make a contract offer in the certain range where that pick is needed for compensation.
 Teams may not use draft picks acquired in trades with other teams, but extra acquired draft picks can influence a team's decision to submit an offer sheet.